rob-nickel/MarchMadnessClosestWins/README.md

 Welcome to the March Madness Closest Wins project!

-This repository uses Google Maps API and Cloud platform to analyze NCAA tournament locations.
+This repository uses Azure Maps API and Cloud platform to analyze NCAA tournament locations.
 The Python script determines which team is closer to each game location, while the Ruby script finds the most extreme north, south, east or west teams.

 ### Project Overview